dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 and emotion; and for any recombinating dual of objects, physical or metaphysical.

-This is a nod to hermeticism's law of the male and female. *Gender*, the male and female, has nothing to do with physical reproduction.
+This is a nod to Hermeticism's law of the male and female. *Gender*, the male and female, has little to do with physical reproduction to the Hermeticist.
 It's a concept that pervades the universe at a metaphysical level.
 The truth is that gender is both a continuous and discontinuous spectrum.

 #### For the Math Buffs:

-> Love is the metaphysical attractive force combining any dualistics
+> Love is the metaphysical attractive force combining any dualistic
 > concepts connected via a fabric of continuous and discontinuous
 > spectra.
 For any such non-dipolar metaphysical concept, there exists
 > a reduction to a set of `n` dipolar, dualistic concepts, united by a